ubilabs/threejs-overlay-view/README.md

 ```

 With both of those initialized, you can add your three.js objects to the
-scene and finally add the overlay to the map:
+scene, and finally add the overlay to the map:

 ```js
 import {BoxGeometry, Mesh, MeshBasicMaterial} from 'three';